NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

    :alt: interest points picked manually

    An illustration of how interest points are picked manually for the purpose of bundle adjustment and then SfS.
+This is normally not necessary if there exist images with intermediate illumination.

 If in doubt, it is suggested that more points be picked, and one should examine the resulting reprojection errors in the final ``pointmap`` file